 Who were the people of Hasanlu?

 We do not know.
+Unlike their neighbours they did not use writing.
 Were they non-Indo-european, possibly of Hurrian descent, and possibly related to the Urartians?
 Did they include an element of more recent Indo-European arrivals who amalgamated with the earlier inhabitants?
 Were they the Mannaeans mentioned in the Bible [Jeremiah 51.27] and Assyrian and Urartian texts?
 It seems that the Mannaean rulers, at least, spoke Hurrian - but that their subjects may have included a substantial number of Indo-European speaking Iranians.
 But it's not clear that the people of Urartu were Mannaeans!
 Their relationship with Assyria and Urartu is complicated - see here.